 The Church's teaching, sacraments, liturgies, seasons, ministry, oversight, and fellowship assist my growth in Christ and are channels of God's abundant care for my soul.
 (Ephesians 4-6; Philippians 3; Colossians 3; Ascensiontide Collects)

-To Be A Christian, An Anglican Catechism question 343
+To Be A Christian, An Anglican Catechism Q. 343

 Christ Church seeks to join with the Holy Spirit in the work of sanctification in each individual's life.
 In this vein, we strive to help form individuals through our worship, fellowship, ministries, and teaching.
 We offer the following to aid in that formation:

 Catechesis (from the Greek catecheo, meaning "instruction") is the Church's ministry of instructing Christians and those coming to faith for the first time in those truths by which Christians are called to live, as well as how to live by them.
 Catechesis is not primarily a Bible study - it is in-depth formation in: